kgdx22/Security-Onion-Lab/README.md

 ## Objective

 This lab emphasizes the practical application of security monitoring techniques such as log collection, network traffic analysis, and intrusion detection.
-I was able to gain more hands-on experience with simulating real-world cyberattacks and defending against them within the setup using a KALI Linux machine to simulate attacks against a Windows User.
+I was able to gain more hands-on experience with simulating real-world cyberattacks and defending against them within the setup using a Kali Linux machine to simulate attacks against a Windows User.
 By the end of the lab I felt even more comfortable configuring key tools to detect, analyze, and respond to security events.
  <br>
  <br>
 ## Skills Learned